Mori Atas in Indonesia

 Introduction / History

-Sulawesi, one of the major islands of Indonesia, is a home to the Mori (also known as the Aikoa).
+Sulawesi, one of the major islands of Indonesia, is home to the Mori (also known as the Aikoa).
 Sulawesi is a large, crab-shaped island that is generally mountainous and marked by volcanic cones.
-Tropical rain forests cover most of the land up to 1,000 feet in elevation, with dense forests occurring at higher altitudes.
-Due to the volcanic activity, deep valleys and gorges can also be seen throughout the area.
+Tropical rainforests cover most of the land up to 1,000 feet in elevation, with dense forests found at higher altitudes.
+These geographic features isolate people and result in many individuals groups.

 What Are Their Lives Like?

-The island of Sulawesi has a hot, humid climate with an average yearly temperature of about 27 degrees C (80 degrees F).
-The average yearly rainfall is from 305 to 368 centimeters (120 to 145 inches).
-Most of the Mori are wet-rice farmers, although they also grow maize, tobacco, and coffee for export.
+Most of the Mori are wet rice farmers, although they also grow maize, tobacco and coffee for export.
 Some Mori are blacksmiths who are particularly skilled at making swords.
-Their primary diet consists of fish, rice, and maize.
+Their primary diet consists of fish, rice and maize.

 The Mori are a very festive people and are famous for their traditional dances.
 Their art forms, such as wood carvings and weaving, are also well known.
 A colorful skirt called a sarong is typically worn by both the men and women.